TFC-Team/tfc-site/docs/showcase/roles/rifleman.md

 ---

 ## Notes
-- Backbone of infantry sections
+- Leader of infantry sections
 - Compatible with ACE Medical & Logistics